Home » Cookies » Coconut Macaroons

 1. Preheat oven to 350˚F. Line a baking sheet with parchment paper and set aside.

-2. In a large mixing bowl (using the whisk attachment) beat egg whites at medium speed until foamy.
+2. In a large mixing bowl of a stand mixer (using the whisk attachment) beat egg whites at medium speed until foamy.
 With the mixer running, very slowly add your sugar.
 Add salt and vanilla.

-3. Raise the speed to high and beat for approx. 2 minutes until egg whites have doubled in size and are glossy.
+3. Raise the speed to high and whip for approx. 2 minutes until egg whites have doubled in size and are glossy.

 4. Add coconut.
 Using a spatula gently fold the coconut into the egg whites until combined.

-5. Using a small ice cream scoop, spoon out small mounds of coconut mixture onto your prepared baking sheet, approx. 1 – 1 1/2 inches in size and place 1 inch apart.
+5. Using a small ice cream scoop, spoon out small mounds of coconut mixture onto your lined baking sheet, approx. 1-1 1/2 inches in size and place 1 inch apart.

-6. Bake in the middle of your oven for 12-15 minutes, just until the coconut starts to brown on the top and bottom.
+6. Bake in the middle of your oven for 12-15 minutes, just until the coconut starts to turn golden brown on the top and bottom.

-7. Remove from pan and cool on a rack.
+7. Remove from the pan and cool on a wire rack.

 8. Optional; drizzle cooled cookies with dark chocolate or make Easter nests by pressing your thumb into the center of the cookies before baking.